 We and the phone industry had already known all about it for over five months.
 But it wasn't until you could buy it that the impact of this little device began to be felt — even inside Apple.

 Origins of the original iPhone

 Most of the concerns and criticisms of the original iPhone now seem peculiar, but chiefly because the iPhone itself has reshaped our ideas of what is normal.
 At the time, the best smartphones had certain key features that the iPhone lacked, and many people cared.

 For instance, it was then a big deal that the battery was sealed and couldn't be changed — although it's still a big deal for some people.
-It was a big deal that the iPhone didn't have a physical keyboard, and that you couldn't add memory cards even if you can remember what those were for.
+It was a big deal that the iPhone didn't have a physical keyboard, and that you couldn't add memory cards, if you can even remember what those were for.

 Curiously, though, it wasn't at all a big deal that the iPhone shipped without an App Store.
 Certainly plenty of people wanted third-party apps, but that wasn't on the list of reasons so many predicted that the iPhone was certain to fail.

 One entirely valid and possible reason the iPhone could have been doomed was that originally it solely ran on AT&T. Unquestionably a limitation, and doubtlessly enough reason that some people didn't buy, that exclusivity also became part of why iPhone succeeded.